Text-to-SQL Data Synthesis Pipeline

 3.1.1 SQLite Database

-SQLite is a file-based database system, so you need to specify the storage path of the database files.
+SQLite is a file-based database system, requiring specification of the file storage path.

-- Database Root Directory: Directory for storing all database files
+- Database Root Directory: Directory containing all database files

 Note: This directory should contain multiple